 Media: Building viewer trust

-Consistent, accurate forecasts strengthen viewer loyalty and position the broadcast team as the authoritative weather source — either nationally or locally.
+Consistent, accurate forecasts strengthen viewer loyalty and position the broadcast team as the authoritative weather source, whether nationally or locally.
 As Patrick Bigbie, Chief Meteorologist, WDAM-TV, puts it: “The Weather Company’s GRAF model is the first one I check each day when building my forecasts and presentations.
 I find it very reliable and trustworthy enough to share with my viewers.”
 Mark Nelsen, Chief Meteorologist at KPTV & KPDX Television, adds: “We’ve been using The Weather Company’s GRAF model for over five years now.
-Its accuracy is remarkable and I’ve learned not to second guess it since it usually proves me wrong.”
+Its accuracy is remarkable and I’ve learned not to second-guess it since it usually proves me wrong.”
 GRAF, a proprietary global weather modeling system, is just one of the many forecasting technologies built and used at The Weather Company to drive the accuracy of our weather forecast portfolio.

 Government & defense: When missions and lives are at stake